devedmonton/codevid19.com/rules.md

 3. coping with social isolation
 4. understanding and managing scarcity & the economic impact

-#### How big can teams be?

-Up to 5 people, if you're looking to submit your project for the weekly and/or final prizes.
-Otherwise, we don't really mind if you go over, so as long as your project sits out from prizing considerations!

-#### Is there an minimum age requirement?

-Yes, you must be **13 years of age or older** at the time of entry.
-Being a global hackathon, we have to comply with many policies around the world, such as the FTC's [COPPA](https://www.ftc.gov/tips-advice/business-center/guidance/childrens-online-privacy-protection-rule-six-step-compliance).

-#### What about Intellectual Property (IP)?

-*   The intellectual property of each project is owned by their respective teams.
-*   Teams that use someone else's assets (e.g. libraries, frameworks, source code, images, etc.) are responsible for abiding by each asset's usage rights.
-Failure to do so will **automatically disqualify** that team from current and future prize consideration.
-*   In case it wasn't clear, no stealing of others' intellectual property!
-Be 100% sure you are allowed to use something before you do.
-*   While not required during submission, teams must be ready to provide proof of fair use of intellectual property to judges and organizers upon request.

-#### Does our solution need to be open-source?

-*   No, not necessarily.
-*   For teams that choose to keep their solution proprietary, judges and organizers reserve the right to scrutinize the source code & other assets for compliance with usage rights.
-*   For all teams, failure to allow judges' and organizers' scrutiny may result in disqualification from prizing of any nature.

-#### Can I work on a project I've already started before CODEVID-19?

-That's fine, however only projects that were started **on or after March 16, 00:00 UTC** can be submitted for prizing considerations.
-See [Submissions](#submission) for more details.

 #### Weekly Prizes

 Smaller, virtual prizes, mostly for bragging rights